BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 The ban duration can be changed in the plugin config file at `ban_duration`_.

 banall
 ^^^^^^

-The `!banall` command behaves like the `ban`_ command except it will ban multiple players whom name contains a given term.
+Like the `ban`_ command except it will ban multiple players whom name contains a given term.

 .. rubric:: default required level